-The remaining options in the section are similar across Serial ATA Ports 0 through 5.
+Note: The remaining options in the following section are similar across Serial ATA Ports 0 to 5.

-Serial ATA Port
+Serial ATA Port 0~5

 This item dispays the detected SATA drive, if any.

 Hot Plug

 This feature designates the port specified for hot plugging.
 Set this item to Enabled for hot-plugging support, which will allow the user to replace a SATA disk drive without shutting down the system.
 The options are Enabled and Disabled.